ncatlab/nlab-content/pages/2/4/3/9/9342/content.md

 Presently non-perturbative quantum field theories have been constructed only in simple toy examples, such as for [[free field theories]] (no interaction) or in low [[spacetime]] [[dimension]] (e.g. [[2d CFTs]]) or for [[topological quantum field theories]].

-Indeed the example of non-perturbative [[quantization of Yang-Mills theory]] (see there) in 4 dimensions, or even just enough of it to find the expected [[mass gap]] of the theory, is listed as one of the open "Millenium Problems" by the Clay Mathematics Institute.
+Indeed the example of non-perturbative [[quantization of Yang-Mills theory]] (see there) in 4 dimensions, or even just enough of it to find the expected [[mass gap]] of the theory, is listed as one of the open "Millennium Problems" by the Clay Mathematics Institute.

 One attempt to construct non-perturbative quantum field theories on [[Minkowski spacetime]] was to make rigorous sense of the [[path integral]] for the [[Wick rotation|Wick-rotated]] Euclidean theory by construction of suitable [[measures]].
 This approach is known as "[[constructive quantum field theory]]".
 It worked for [[scalar field theory]] such as [[phi^4 theory]]  in spacetime dimension 2 and 3, but (so far) not in dimension 4.